dhruvsoni548/Smart_Face_Attendance_System/README.md

 # Smart_Face_Attendance_System

-The "SmartFace Attendance System" is a sophisticated Python project that leverages several powerful libraries, including cv2, csv, datetime, numpy, and face_recognition, to revolutionize the process of employee attendance tracking.
+The "Smart_Face_Attendance_System" is a sophisticated Python project that leverages several powerful libraries, including cv2, csv, datetime, numpy, and face_recognition, to revolutionize the process of employee attendance tracking.
 This innovative system enables hassle-free attendance management by using a camera to recognize and compare employees' faces with pre-uploaded face data.

 Key Features: